 Faith is one of the more challenging concepts of Christianity.
-Because it can’t be scientifically measured, or stored in a bottle to be pulled out as needed, many people either don’t believe in it or don’t know how to access it.
-Mormonism, a nickname commonly applied to beliefs of The Church of Jesus Christ of Latter-day Saints, is built on a strong foundation of faith.
-Mormons are taught from childhood to develop their faith and then to use it to gain a testimony of the gospel and to help them through challenging times without fear.
+Because it can’t be scientifically measured or stored in a bottle to be pulled out as needed, many people either don’t believe in it or don’t know how to access it.
+The Church of Jesus Christ of Latter-day Saints is built on a strong foundation of faith.
+Its members are taught from childhood to develop their faith and then to use it to gain a testimony of the gospel and to help them through challenging times without fear.

-I recognized this piece of inspiration as coming from Mormon book of scripture called the Doctrine and Covenants, a collection of modern revelations given to church leaders.
-It was given to Joseph Smith and delivered at a conference in which the people were told to go to Ohio.
+I recognized this piece of inspiration as coming from a Latter-day Saint book of scripture called the Doctrine and Covenants (albeit paraphrased), a collection of modern revelations given to Church leaders.
+This particular section was given to Joseph Smith and delivered at a conference in which the people were told to go to Ohio.
 I accepted the comfort and set out to prepare myself for the changes that were coming.
 Then, completely prepared, I sat back and waited for the fear to disappear.

 We can’t always control what happens to us but we can choose our reactions to them.
 This power to choose is why two people can face the same trials and come out with different results.
 One person who experiences prejudice or poverty will spend his life angry and using this as an excuse.
 Another will use it to become stronger and overcome the challenges life has given him or go through them with a cheerful attitude.
 One person with an illness will become demanding and discouraged and another, perhaps after a natural time of grieving, will go on to uplift and strengthen others through her example and courage.
 One person loses his job and wastes priceless hours blaming his boss, the economy, the government or anyone else who comes to mind; another uses the time to start his own business or upgrade skills.